Melvin Gordon: 2019 season

-Gordon made his 2019 regular season debut in a 20–13 loss to the Denver Broncos in Week 5.
-On October 20, in Week 7 against the Tennessee Titans, the Chargers had driven down the field to Tennessee's one-yard line and had a chance to score late in the fourth quarter.
+Gordon made his 2019 regular season debut in a 20–13 loss to the Broncos in Week 5.
+On October 20, in Week 7 against the Titans, the Chargers had driven down the field to Tennessee's one-yard line and had a chance to score late in the fourth quarter.
 The Chargers had run with Gordon on first down for no gain as his knee was down before he lost and regained control of the ball on the goal-line.
 On 2nd down, the Chargers again ran the ball with Gordon where Titans' linebacker Wesley Woodyard forced him to fumble the ball into the endzone which was recovered by defensive end Jurrell Casey leading to a Titans' recovery and touchback.
 If Gordon had scored the Chargers would have taken the lead with only seven seconds remaining, effectively ensuring a Charger victory.
 The fumble was the second of the day for Gordon as the Chargers lost 23–20 to fall to a 2–5 record on the season.
 In Week 8 against the Chicago Bears, Gordon rushed eight times for 31 yards and his first rushing touchdown of the season in the 17–16 win.
-In Week 9 against the Green Bay Packers, Gordon rushed 20 times for 80 yards and two touchdowns in the 26–11 win.
-In Week 10 against the Oakland Raiders, Gordon rushed 22 times for 108 yards and a touchdown and caught one pass for 25 yards in the 26–24 loss.
+In Week 9 against the Packers, Gordon rushed 20 times for 80 yards and two touchdowns in the 26–11 win.
+In Week 10 against the Raiders, Gordon rushed 22 times for 108 yards and a touchdown and caught one pass for 25 yards in the 26–24 loss.
 This was Gordon's first game with at least 100 rushing yards of the season.
-In Week 16, against the Oakland Raiders, he was limited to 15 rushing yards, but scored on the ground twice in the 24–17 loss.
+In Week 16, against the Raiders, he was limited to 15 rushing yards, but scored on the ground twice in the 24–17 loss.
 Overall, in the 2019 season, Gordon finished with 162 carries for 612 rushing yards and eight rushing touchdowns to go along with 42 receptions for 296 receiving yards and one receiving touchdown as the Chargers finished with a 5–11 record.
 Gordon became a free agent after the 2019 season ended.

 Denver Broncos

-On March 26, 2020, Gordon signed a two-year, $16 million contract with the Denver Broncos.
+On March 26, 2020, Gordon signed a two-year, $16 million contract with the Broncos.
 The signing became official on April 27, 2020.